wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 .. versionadded:: 4.2.0

-Specifies how often an agent will query the control module for its main IP.
+Specifies how often an agent will query the control module for its main IP address.

 Any value equal to or lower than the configured ``notify_time`` will cause the IP address to be queried on each keep-alive message.